prezi/dashboard-controller/README.md

 Introduction
 ------------------

-Use the [Astapor](http://gameofthrones.wikia.com/wiki/Astapor) program to remotely open urls on browser windows.
+Use the Astapor program to remotely open URLs on browser windows.

 Slave runs on Raspberry Pis or Apple Mac Minis connected to monitors.
 The master runs on one Raspberry Pi or Apple Mac Mini.